lqiu96/protobuf-test-cases/README.md

 - Pull google-cloud-java and install a few select handwritten libraries with protobuf shaded.
 The modules that are shaded are kms, speech, and secretmanager as they cover a breadth of common requests in the java-sdk

-Note: If you do not wish to setup a Google Cloud project, you can skip the following steps and run `mvn test`.
+Note: If you do not wish to setup a Google Cloud project, you can skip the following steps and run `mvn clean install`.
 This will only run a subset of tests.
 If you want to run all the tests, continue with the following steps.

 2. After running the setup script, set the env vars listed in [here](#env-vars)